laplacian-core/projects/README.md

 # projects

-The core modules of the Laplacian generator.
+The core modules for the Laplacian generator.

 <!-- @content@ -->